Skip to main content.

 BM, Graduate Professional Diploma (organ performance), Hartt School, University of Hartford; Diplôme Supérieur, Centre d'Études Supérieures de Musique et de Danse de Toulouse; MM, conducting, Bard College Conservatory of Music.
 At Bard since 2019.

-Interested in playing with the Bard Baroque Ensemble?
+Interested in Playing with the Bard Baroque Ensemble?

 At the start of the semester, students from the College or Conservatory wishing to join the Baroque Ensemble should contact director Renée Anne Louprette at [email protected] to express their interest in joining.

-Beginning in the Fall 2023 semester, all members will be auditioned and interviewed to assess eligibility for full participation in the group.
+All members will be auditioned and interviewed to assess eligibility for full participation in the group.
 Interested participants should have studied the instrument they intend to play in the ensemble for a minimum of three years through private lessons and should have a sufficient ability to sightread a standard level of repertory within a group rehearsal setting.

 Rehearsals take place on Sunday evenings in Olin Hall from 7:00 pm to 9:50 pm.